 Organised civil society plays a key role in providing European immigration policies with a social dimension and added value.
 Civil society also contributes, with its support for refugees and migrants, to more humane migration management and the successful integration of newcomers.
 The social inclusion of newcomers can only occur at the grassroots level, such as in workplaces, schools and organisations.

 Migration issues are dealt with by the Section for Employment, Social Affairs and Citizenship (SOC) or the Section for External Relations (REX).
-A temporary study group on immigration and integration (IMI) composed of 15 members operates under the auspices of the SOC section, organising events which focus on civil society's role in migration management and integration.
+A thematic study group on immigration and integration (IMI) operates under the auspices of the SOC section, organising events which focus on civil society's role in migration management and integration.

 The SOC section also provides the secretariat for the European Migration Forum (EMF), which the EESC organises together with the European Commission.
 The EMF is a platform for dialogue between civil society and the European institutions on issues relating to migration, asylum and the integration of third-country nationals.
 It brings together, at least once a year, representatives of civil society organisations, local and regional authorities, Member States and EU institutions.